kirjavascript/nibblrjr/DOCUMENTATION.md

 <a name="IRC-sudo" href="#IRC-sudo">#</a> IRC.<b>sudo</b>() -> <i>object</i>

-checks the user is authenticated to nickserv, and checks if the user is in the `admins` config option for that server
+checks the user is authenticated to nickserv, and checks if the user is in the `admins` config option for that server, otherwise throw an error

 the returned object has the following properties